Keeping Neighbors Warm: Middleton’s Winter Clothing Drive

 In years past, the Wisconsin Department of Tourism organized a statewide winter clothing drive with all tourism offices, called the Big Bundle Up.
 When the department announced this year that it is ending that program, Visit Middleton decided to create its own.

 “This winter clothing drive is important to our community and residents around us, and it has become a valued seasonal tradition for the city,” said Mari Olson, director of tourism.
 “It was a simple decision to carry on — just under a new name.”

 Residents may donate new or gently used warm winter gear to “Keeping Neighbors Warm” beginning Wednesday, Nov.
 23, through noon on Wednesday, Dec.
-21. Locations for drop-off include: Keva Sports Center (8312 Forsythia Street), Middleton Public Library (7425 Hubbard Avenue), Willy Street Co-op West (6825 University Avenue), and the Middleton Visitors Center (1811 Parmenter Street).
+21. Locations for drop-off include: Keva Sports Center (8312 Forsythia Street), Middleton Public Library (7425 Hubbard Avenue), Willy Street Co-op West (6825 University Avenue), and the Middleton Visitor Center (1811 Parmenter Street).
 Suggested items include winter coats, snow pants, hats, gloves, scarves and boots for all ages.